Named one of the UK’s best places to retire, Windsor offers a healthy, happy lifestyle. Explore over-55s living at Beechcroft’s Pinewood Place.

 Homeowners at Beechcroft’s Pinewood Place development in Windsor would certainly agree that the town is a delightful place to live but they’ll also confirm that Pinewood Place itself is a happy and healthy place to retire.

 “Windsor is a really good place to retire.
 It’s a lovely area with a wonderful sense of history, a theatre, some good shops and lots of restaurants and pubs where we’re able to meet up with friends.
+There’s a leisure centre, although I haven’t ventured there as yet.
 In the summer, we catch the river boat and head down to Windsor’s Monday night races.
-Of course, there’s easy access to the motorway and we can get into London easily.”
+Of course, there’s easy access to the motorway and we can get into central London easily from Terminal 5.
+I volunteer at the Thames Hospice in Bray and that’s only about seven minutes’ drive from home.
+It isn’t far from West Drayton where we used to live but it’s so much nicer and we are really happy at Pinewood Place.”

 , Pinewood Place, Windsor